computamike/MathsQuest/CrystalOfCalculation.md

 ## 🧠 Optional Rule: “Math Shield”
 Give each player a Math Shield they can use once per game to avoid losing HP if they explain their thinking, even if their answer is wrong.
 This encourages reasoning and confidence.

+# 🗺️ Adventure Outline
+Scene 1: The Riddle Bridge
+To cross the bridge, the players must solve a riddle from the troll:

+“I had three bags of gold, all shiny and bright,
+One held twelve coins, a splendid sight.
+One had eight, and one just five,
+Together they made my wealth come alive.
+But I gave away seven, a generous deed,
+To help my brother in his time of need.
+Now count what’s left, don’t be misled—
+How many coins stay in my stead?”

 ✅ Math focus: Addition and subtraction